mui/mui-x/docs/data/data-grid/components/toolbar/toolbar.md

 A toggle button group that can be used to switch between multiple states.

-See [ToggleButtonGroup API](/material-ui/api/toggle-button/) for available props.

 {{"demo": "GridToolbarToggleButtonGroup.js"}}

 ### ToggleButton

 A toggle button item that can be used to switch between two states.

-See [ToggleButton API](/material-ui/api/toggle-button-group/) for available props.

 {{"demo": "GridToolbarToggleButton.js"}}